saberry/qualtricsR/README.md

 Package Description
 -------------------

 The **qualtricsR** package is intended to offer the most up-to-date version of the Qualtrics REST API and provide easy to use functions for interacting with the API.
-Several of these functions are very similar to the work that Jason Beyers was doing.
+Several of these functions are very similar to the work that Jason Bryer was doing.
 However, these functions have been updated and can better deal with different brand affiliations.
 In addition to functions for interacting with the API, there are a few addins that make creating Advanced Format .txt files much easier.

 The goal with this package is to be able to create a survey without having to leave RStudio (it is important to note that you will need to go to Qualtrics to handle your logic, JS, etc.).
 I find the Qualtrics editor to be slow and I try to minimize copy and paste as much as possible.
 Creating surveys in RStudio offers massive time savings compared to clicking around in Qualtrics.